scuzzydude/asimov/asimov.md

 [^42]: Sorry Dallas, due to what is technically known as a 'choke order' I'm legally barred from writinscreg about football in any context.
 How 'bout dem Rangers, though.

-[^43]: One of the games against Dallas in the last couple of years, the broadcast was covered by a national crew, not Houston/Dallas locals, and these guys were idiots, going on and on about Dallas being an innovator in building teams around international players and taking it to championship levels.
-While Dallas was playing Houston.
-Forgetting history isn't just a problem for Washington and Wall Street, apparently.

-[^44]: I may have forgotten to mention Giannis left in the early minutes of that game due to "injury."
+[^43]: I may have forgotten to mention Giannis left in the early minutes of that game due to "injury."
 The real story, from those in the know, is that he caught a glimpse of the determination in Porter's eyes and ran to the locker room in absolute terror.

-[^45]: Michael Jordan, Charles Barkley, Alvin Robertson, Otis Thorpe and dirty John Stockton were all selected in the first round.
+[^44]: Michael Jordan, Charles Barkley, Alvin Robertson, Otis Thorpe and dirty John Stockton were all selected in the first round.

-[^46]: Canada, dethroning the Warriors went a long way towards forgiveness, but that trade had two partners.
+[^45]: Canada, dethroning the Warriors went a long way towards forgiveness, but that trade had two partners.
 After you got yours, I heard a lot of basketball talk about who the greatest Raptor of all time was, and I knew what they meant.
 But the technical answer to who was the greatest player to ever wear a Raptors uniform has a very precise answer.
 Oh, you guys thought we were called H-town because H is for Houston like in kindergarten.
 Cute, yeah.
 We're stupid rednecks in Texas.

-[^47]: For reference, the ratios in the United States are 1 of 200 for infants, 1 of 153 for age-five, and 1 of 5,263 for maternal mortality.
+[^46]: For reference, the ratios in the United States are 1 of 200 for infants, 1 of 153 for age-five, and 1 of 5,263 for maternal mortality.
 Life expectancy is 78 years and there is a doctor for every 370 people.

-[^48]: This may not be factual.
+[^47]: This may not be factual.
 I've never met one, but I'm a nice guy, so benefit of the doubt.

-[^49]: From *Paradise City* by Slash, Axl Rose, Izzy Stradlin, Duff McKagan and Steven Adler
+[^48]: From *Paradise City* by Slash, Axl Rose, Izzy Stradlin, Duff McKagan and Steven Adler

-[^50]: Atomic powered, like all the gadgets in Asimov's Foundation.
+[^49]: Atomic powered, like all the gadgets in Asimov's Foundation.

-[^51]: But no jersey.
+[^50]: But no jersey.
 Only one number Rocket's jersey that particular fool is ever going to wear has #34 on it.
 Astros #27.

-[^52]: I know it's the Toronto Raptors but some people sure made a big deal about it being Canada's team a few years back.
+[^51]: I know it's the Toronto Raptors but some people sure made a big deal about it being Canada's team a few years back.
 Own up, Canada.
 This is about responsibility.

-[^53]: In one swift stroke, the author deftly ensures he is never invited to a dinner party with fancy artsy people.
+[^52]: In one swift stroke, the author deftly ensures he is never invited to a dinner party with fancy artsy people.

-[^54]: The First Amendment covers freedom of religion and speech.
+[^53]: The First Amendment covers freedom of religion and speech.

-[^55]: Despite the show being about Canadian truckers, it has a theme song by American rockers.
+[^54]: Despite the show being about Canadian truckers, it has a theme song by American rockers.
 Is that ironic?

-[^56]: Children, that's literally the proper usage of "literally."
+[^55]: Children, that's literally the proper usage of "literally."

-[^57]: A mid-21^st^ century trend where basketball fans would get together and issue and ICO (Initial Clone Offering) where they would mix the DNA from various superstars to create NBA players.
+[^56]: A mid-21^st^ century trend where basketball fans would get together and issue and ICO (Initial Clone Offering) where they would mix the DNA from various superstars to create NBA players.
 Stephan Curry's DNA was present to some extend in almost every clone, so the kids had taken to calling them currys.